threefoldfoundation/home/README.md

 # Welcome to Github for the ThreeFold Foundation

 We believe that content is like a product and as such we have chosen to use Github to work on all our content.
-All our repos are open and opensource and you can contribute and leave issues so everyone can constantly improve.
+Nearly all our repos are public and opensource and you can contribute and leave issues so that we can constantly improve.

-## Releases
+## Releases following ThreeFold Grid development

 - [2.5.2](https://github.com/orgs/threefoldfoundation/projects/48): - 27 Feb
 - [2.5.3](https://github.com/orgs/threefoldfoundation/projects/51): - 6 March